Punktum-dk/epp-service-specification/README.md

 - `clientTransferProhibited`
 - `clientUpdateProhibited`

-The administrative models does not support user enforced restraints.
+The administrative model does not support user enforced restraints.

 - `addPeriod`
 - `autoRenewPeriod`